-- A) "Kill" performance.
+- A) initialize the performance in the performance list: - 1.
+Hold [Shift] and press [Perf].
+You'll enter the system menu. - 2.
+Then scroll to the Performance tab using the encoder, and push it. - 3.
+Select the performance you want to initialize with the encoder, and push it. - 4.
+Select "Init", and confirm.
+"Init & load" is a shortcut to also load the performance you just initialized. - B) "Kill" performance.
 This really clears everything, even the performance menu settings. - 1.
 Press the [Perf] button. - 2.
 Hold down [Shift]. - 3.
 Press [Load]. - 4.
 A popup will now show to ask if you want to kill the entire performance. - 5.
 Press [Escape] to cancel or press (Select) to kill it. - 6.
 You've now got 32 empty presets.
-Default patch parameters and short empty samples. - B) Copy a single preset to the rest of performance. - 1.
+Default patch parameters and short empty samples. - C) Copy a single preset to the rest of performance. - 1.
 Press the [Perf] button. - 2.
 Select the preset you want copied. - 3.
 Press [Copy]. - 4.
 A popup will now ask if you want to proceed. - 5.
-Press (Select) to paste this preset to the rest of the performance. - C) Copy a "template", that is the parameters of a single preset, to the rest of performance. - 1.
+Press (Select) to paste this preset to the rest of the performance. - D) Copy a "template", that is the parameters of a single preset, to the rest of performance. - 1.
 Press the [Perf] button. - 2.
 Select the preset you want copied - 3.
 Hold down [Shift] and press [Copy]. - 4.
-A popup will now ask if you want to proceed. - 5.
-You can now load samples into the presets.
+A popup will now ask if you want to proceed.

+5. You can now load samples into the presets.
 You'll end up with multiple different samples with the same patch template (=patch parameters).

-While A allows you to start completely from scratch, B and C allow you to start from patch.
+While A & B allow you to start completely from scratch, C and D allow you to start from patch.
 While a pun might not be everyone's cup of tea, it does stick.

-What you typically want to do after this is tweak a preset and then quick save the performance, just like described in the previous tutorials.
-The original performance will only be overwritten when you save.
-The above actions A, B, and C don't change anything on disk by themselves.
+What you typically want to do after this is tweak a preset and then save the patch, just like described in the previous tutorials.
+Methods B, C, and D don't change anything on disk by themselves.
+You'll need to save the performance.
+Method A will of course directly overwrite the performance slot.